Universal Health Coverage and the Public Good in Africa: An Anthropological Study

 - How do UHC reforms intersect with informal networks of social support, such as those composed through kinship, religious or neighborhood affiliations?

 Defined by the WHO as ensuring that all people can use the health services they need without financial hardship, UHC is a powerful concept that approaches public health as a matter of justice and obligation and is included in the Sustainable Development Goals.
 While UHC reforms are being experimented with across the globe, UHC is particularly important in Africa given the recent history of public health on the continent.
-Here, the past three decades have seen fundamental shifts in the relations between the public and the private in health-care financing and provision.
-Structural adjustment policies undermined the role of the state and its responsibility for public health and encouraged market-based solutions to health-care, while ‘cost-sharing’ policies have pushed the burden of health-care costs onto the poor.
+Read more about the background of the project.

 European Research Council (ERC), Starting Grant (StG)